phogolabs/prana/README.md

 ## Introduction

-Note that we may introduce breaking changes until we reach v1.0.
+Note that Prana is in BETA.
+We may introduce breaking changes until we reach v1.0.

 ### SQL Migrations